 Hi, my name is Bill Davidson and I am a Scottish writer, the author of The King of Crows, (Dark Ink) The Orangerie (Close to the Bone Publishing) and New Gods, Old Monsters, a collection of short short stories published by Dark Lane Books.

-So, I’ve been writing like crazy for the past two years or so and am sitting on three completed novels- The King of the Crows, The Orangerie and The Diarist.
-All I need now is to get them published.
-How hard could that be?
+I’ve been writing like crazy for the past few years or so and have five completed novels- The King of Crows, The Orangerie, The Diarist, The Patience of the Dead and the Witches of Coldharbour House.

-In the last year I’ve written over fifty short stories and developed a real passion for shorter fiction.
+In the last year I’ve written many short stories and developed a real passion for shorter fiction.
 I love the short stuff!

-I’ve been accepted for publication by nearly thirty publications now, mainly in UK and US but also in Africa, and have found I get a new short story accepted at a rate of (roughly) one a month.
+I’ve been accepted for publication by well over sixty publications now, mainly in UK and US but also in Africa.
 Acceptances are a bit like buses, you wait months then three come along at once.

-My reading tastes are varied, but if I had to choose two main influences they would be the King fella and Elmore Leonard.
+My reading tastes are varied, but if I had to choose two main influences they would be the King fella, Neil Gaiman and Elmore Leonard.
+If you are thinking, that’s more than two, what’s wrong with you?
+Who would you drop?
 Oh, and for a series of novels it’s got to be Patrick O’Brian.